stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/gist-email-regex.md

 ### Flags

-Flags, also known as modifiers or options, in a regular expression are additional parameters that can be used in the matching process and typically appear outside of the delimitors `/.../`.
+Flags, also known as modifiers or options, in a regular expression are additional parameters that can be used in the matching process and typically appear outside of the delimiters `/.../`.

 #### Example